- Property code

 Polstreath Beach is also known as Mevagissey beach.
 It is located just north of Mevagissey and is accessed via the coastal path and steep steps down to the cove.

 There are some wonderful walks in and around Mevagissey, especially if you take the coastal path.
-You can head south to Gorran Haven, a small fishing village just two miles from Mevagissey.
+You can head south to Gorran Haven, a small fishing village with a beautiful beach, just two miles from Mevagissey.
 Alternatively, if you travel north, you can head towards Pentewen, another small village with a lovely beach.
 From Pentewen, you can take the trail through the woods, or if you prefer, you can hire a bike from Pentewen to explore the woodland on wheels.

 View all our cottages in Mevagissey >